mojotech/torch/README.md

 ```

-2. In case your want to override pagination functions for some reason, do not include paginator configuration above but update
-the `Accounts` context module (check with `Torch.Paginator` for functions to override):
+**NOTE** If you want to customize the pagination functions at all for your application, do not use the default `Torch.Pagination` as described above; instead you will need to define your own `paginate_*/2` method that will return a `Scrivener.Page` object.
+You can also define your own pagination system and functions as well, but that will require further customization of the generated Torch controllers as well.

 ```elixir
 # accounts.ex